 Pacific Northwest skiing is variable.
 Dense snow, changing conditions, terrain that ranges from steep chutes to playful rollers to tight trees.
 You need a ski that can handle all of it without specializing in any one thing.
 That's exactly what Faction builds.

-The CT 2.0 and Dictator 2.0, both at 96mm underfoot, sit right in the sweet spot for Mt.
+The Studio 2 (102mm) and the Dancer 2 (96mm) sit right in the sweet spot for Mt.
 Hood and the surrounding resorts.
-Wide enough to handle a dump day, narrow enough to carve on the groomers you'll ski most of the time.
-The CT is the better pick for skiers who want versatility and playfulness.
-The Dictator is for those who prioritize stability and power.
+Both are wide enough to handle a dump day but still hold an edge on the groomers you'll ski most of the time.
+The Studio 2 is the better pick for skiers who want versatility and playfulness; the metal Dancer 2 is for those who prioritize stability and power.

 Read our PNW waist width guide for more on choosing the right width for your local conditions, or check out our best all-mountain skis for 2026 to see how Faction stacks up against the competition.